 ‘Part hovercraft, part hiking boot' claims Hoka One One, and indeed there is something of the hovercraft about them, as well as echoes of the firm's more outrageously-deeply soled trail shoes.
 That heritage is very much evident throughout, with a running-shoe fit confirming that this is no ordinary hiking boot (Top tip: size for runners, not hiking boots – go up a size, that is).

-The most obvious design feature – that jutting heel overhang – looks enormous on the shelf, but actually on the foot it's surprisingly minimised, due to the angle that your ankle sits in the boot.
-Although Hoka One One recommends not driving vehicles or encountering stairs due to this heel – dubbed a 'Hubble heel geometry', in testing we found that stairs are perfectly doable with care, although – Barnard Castle jokes aside – we didn't dare try driving in them.
+The most obvious design feature – that jutting heel overhang, dubbed a 'Hubble heel geometry' by the brand – looks enormous on the shelf, but actually on the foot it's surprisingly minimised, due to the angle that your ankle sits in the boot.
+Although Hoka One One recommends not driving vehicles or encountering stairs due to this heel, in testing we found that stairs are perfectly doable with care, although we didn't dare try driving in them.
 On a more sustainable note, there is recycled polyester deployed through the collar, laces, heel pull and vamp webbing upper.

-- Complete your kit with one of the best hiking backpack
+- Complete your kit with one of the best hiking backpacks

 On rockier, more mountainous terrain you'd expect the heel to get in the way, but it does so less than you might expect, partly due to the ‘squishiness' of it, partly due to the angle of the foot.
 That said, this isn't really intended to be a stiff, high mountain boot for a host of reasons, rather a boot for a smooth ride and maximum cushioning, which it certainly delivers on.
 The comfort is emphasised by the broad toe-box, and the ankle support is just right for a high speed shoe.
 Meanwhile, the Gore-Tex liner does the usual job of keeping toes dry even in torrential conditions, and breathes well on longer hikes too.